 What is NeoGoat?

-Inspired by that experience, the same rule structure was introduced into local store tournaments, where it quickly proved to be extremely fun and dynamic.
-Since then, the format has gradually gained popularity among players looking for a Goat-inspired environment with more deck diversity.
+Inspired by that experience, the same structure was introduced into local store tournaments, where it quickly proved to be fun, dynamic, and competitive.
+Since then, NeoGoat has grown among players looking for a Goat Format alternative with greater deck diversity.

 Core Rules of NeoGoat Format